-It is difficult to be romantic and reveal your deepest thoughts and emotions to a person in an email, knowing your heartthrob will share it on social media when the two of you break up.
+It’s difficult to be romantic and reveal your deepest thoughts and emotions to a person in an email, knowing your heartthrob will share it on social media when the two of you break up.

-And if someone wants to include them in your biography, they will have to boot up all those computers in dusty attics, presuming you haven’t deleted all your emails.
+If someone wants to include them in your biography, they will have to boot up all those computers in dusty attics, presuming you haven’t deleted all your emails.
 In which case, why are you saving all those faded computers?

-There is no need to save all your electronic messages.
+There’s no need to save all your electronic messages.
 You’ve probably shared every intimate detail of your life on your ‘wall’.

 The computer generation doesn’t care about privacy.
 Privacy has taken its rightful place beside the touch tone telephone and the cassette tape deck as Things That Are Vintage.